‘Counting On’ News: Austin Forsyth Asked Permission To Propose To Joy-Anna

 — Celebrity News (@UpdatedCeleb) February 27, 2017

 The blog shared that a new season of Counting On will be back this summer.
 There have been a few rumors that the show would be canceled, so that is not the case.
-It will actually be back this summer with Joy-Anna Duggar and her boyfriend, Austin on it.
+It will actually be back this summer with Joy-Anna Duggar and her boyfriend, Austin, on it.
 The network just revealed a huge detail about what will be going on this season, too.
 Austin will have a conversation with Jim Bob Duggar about wanting to propose to Joy-Anna.
 This shows that he is really serious about her and wants things to work long-term.

 Joy-Anna Duggar’s Dad Jim Bob Grilled Austin Forsyth Before He Would Bless Their Courtship https://t.co/QwiPH5VgNI pic.twitter.com/RluFnIcNNN